Skip to main content

 PatternExample matchesNotes

-Literalagent.error matches only agent.errorExact string match.
+Literalagent.budget_paused matches only agent.budget_pausedExact string match.

 Wildcard* matches every event typeUseful for catch-all monitoring rules.